 The impact of FD and economic growth is examined by incorporating several control variables, namely GDP per capita (GDPC), general government expenditure share of GDP (GOV), fixed capital formation (FCF), and trade openness (TO) comes from the World Development Indicator (WDI).
 All series were then converted into the natural logarithm format.
-As for the FD measures, the most common indicators found in the literature that were used included domestic credit to the private sector by banks and other financial institutions as a percentage of GDP (Credit), the liquid liabilities of the financial sector as a percentage of GDP (M2), and market capitalization (MC).
+As for the FD measures, the most common indicators found in the literature that were used included comestic credit to the private sector by banks and other financial institutions as a percentage of GDP (Credit), the liquid liabilities of the financial sector as a percentage of GDP (M2), and market capitalization (MC).
 Finally, an FD development index was constructed from three ingredients; Credit, M2 and MC by using principal component analysis.
-The financial crisis dummy (FC), was generated where 1 indicated a crisis period and 0 indicated a noncrisis period.
+The financial crisis dummy (FC), was generated where 1 indicated a crisis period and natural logation in the literature and the sector is period.